 When we think of health, we think in terms of wellness and freedom from illness.
 Of course, both these aspects aren’t mutually exclusive, which is why health care today has a more holistic approach involving mental and physical well-being.
 But healthcare isn’t just about treatment either – it’s also about prevention.
 And one aspect of prevention is making our bodies strong enough to resist disease; i.e. increasing our immunity.

 As Moms, our first concern is obviously the health of our children – above and over ourselves!
 It’s a common sight – just as the season begins to change, our kids start getting sick and pediatricians’ offices get crowded.
 Some kids may routinely get sick, falling prey to one infection after another.
 Missing classes due to illnesses leads to lowered academic performance and a decreased quality of life overall.

-All Moms would love to take steps to increase their child’s immunity, but there is a lot of confusion regarding this area.
+As increasing immunity in children is every mother’s lookout, they take steps to increase their child’s immunity, however there is a lot of confusion regarding this area.
 To clear the air, we’ve put together a list of common misconceptions regarding childhood immunity, and we’re going to tackle them one by one!